20 Easiest vegetables to grow in your home garden

 What vegetables are easy to grow in your backyard?

-Skip the store-bought lettuce that turns limp within a few days; Grow your own instead!
+New to planting food?
+Start with the stuff you often get from the store!
 Lettuce seeds can be sown straight in the ground, and you can start harvesting leaves within a month or so.
 Just watch out for slugs and pigeons!

 2. Onions and shallots